Skip to main content

 What we fund

-Programs and initiatives at a local community level that support members of the Southern Highlands community to prosper.
+Programs and initiatives at a local community level that support members of the Southern Highlands community.
 We support programs across the wide community spectrum including health and wellbeing, education, arts, families, aged, youth, environment and first nations people and culture.

 To receive funding from the SHCF organisations must be established with a management or board structure, relevant registration, registered bank account and the ability to report on impact and outcomes of grant.